jojomickymack/reverie001/src/ratpack/public/blog_data/ndk_spotify/ndk_spotify.md

 	  return env->NewStringUTF(output.c_str());
 	}

 I now had a list of recommended artists based on whatever search term I submitted!
-Still - I don't have any way of sorting the data - it was then that I turned to the Spotify rest api and the while sticking to the same patterns above, the app became 100x more complicated!
+Still - I don't have any way of sorting the data - it was then that I turned to the Spotify rest api and the while sticking to the same patterns above, the app became much more complex.

 ## Time For Spotify